daniel-simpson/blog/content/posts/2012-04-04---adanac-is-canada-backwards.md

 - "travel"
 - "rant"
 - "canada"
-description: "Today marks the one month point of me starting my new life in Canada and there have been certain things that I just can't get my head around."
+description: "Today marks the one month point of me starting my new life in Canada and there have been certain things that I just can't get my head around.
+Granted I have been living in London (England, not Ontario) for the past two years and the city is significantly bigger, older and more established, but sometimes I just find myself saying: 'Seriously?'"
 ---
 Today marks the one month point of me starting my new life in Canada and there have been certain things that I just can't get my head around.
 Granted I have been living in London (England, not Ontario) for the past two years and the city is significantly bigger, older and more established, but sometimes I just find myself saying: "Seriously?"